-- b) longer than the period in which he receives social insurance benefits and a period of three months where he receives remedial benefits (which is approx. 272 days), if the employee had been employed by a given employer for at least six months or if he has become unfit to work due to an accident at work or through sickness; - in the event of the employee's justified absence from work for reasons other than those mentioned above for a period of more than one month.
+- b) longer than the period in which he receives social insurance benefits and the period of three months where he receives remedial benefits, if the employee had been employed by a given employer for at least six months or if he has become unfit to work due to an accident at work or through sickness; - 2. in the event of the employee's unjustified absence from work for reasons other than those mentioned above for a period of more than one month.